|

 Exposure to new things is also important in raising a well adjusted puppy.
 Because our litters are raised in our house, they become used to common household sounds like the vacuum cleaner, running and screaming kids, the doorbell, and other dogs.
 At five weeks, we let them go outside in a puppy playpen to romp in the grass.
 We also let other adult dogs sniff and play with the puppies.
 Many of our families already have dogs when they bring home a Bear Creek puppy.
 We feel this playtime with dogs besides their mother helps puppies learn “canine manners.”
 By eight weeks, our puppies have the run of our house and yard.
 They have begun potty training and are beginning to understand a schedule.

 Health, as mentioned on the health and prevention page, is a top priority.
-In addition to routine vet checks, our puppies have been wormed at 3, 5, and 7 weeks, vaccinated at 8 weeks, and started on a high quality diet since 5 weeks of age.
+In addition to routine vet checks, our puppies have been started on a high quality diet since 5 weeks of age.
+They have access to fresh water and are kept in a clean environment.

 |